-Part of generating viable -university collaboration is that for work to actually proceed strategic and policy-level drivers must align with the incentive structures and c individual scientists .
-These, sometimes conflicting, s are the main subject of this paper.
-The study's novelty is -fold.
-Firstly, direct and innovative data collection methods (Sect. ) allow a broadly based (i.e. multi-university) and yet detailed view; consequently, a first synthesis in this context of academics' day-to-day duties and career-defining aspirational targets can be provided (Sects. .2, .3).
+Part of generating viable business-university collaboration is that for work to actually proceed strategic and policy-level drivers must align with the incentive structures and constraints upon individual scientists and their motivations.
+These, sometimes conflicting, drivers are the main subject of this paper.
+The study's novelty is three-fold.
+Firstly, direct and innovative data collection methods (Sect.
+4) allow a broadly based (i.e. multi-university) and yet detailed view; consequently, a first synthesis in this context of academics' day-to-day duties and career-defining aspirational targets can be provided (Sects.
+5.2, 5.3).
 Secondly, individual academics' performance evaluation has been only recently explicitly considered with respect to the research-teaching dipole (i.e. Cadez et al., 2017; Harland and Wald, 2018), and it fills a research gap by incorporating impact to this tensioned relationship.
-By investigating the day-to-day demands (i.e. micro-politics (e.g. McAreavey, 2006)) upon an illustrative scientist it gives insights into the pressures on their time (Sect. .1), and uses aspirational targets that govern their appraisal (Sect. .2), to add detailed and diagnostic understanding of why actions are prioritised. conceptual model is developed (Fig. ).
-Thirdly, pragmatic suggestions for specific actions to initiate and nurture a collaboration are proposed (Sect. .3).
-These are mapped back to appraisal criteria (Table 2) and impact typology (Sect. .2.2) (Reed, 2018) to explain why actions may be effective, mutually-beneficial, and overcome the barriers that may be deterring scientists from working with.
+By investigating the day-to-day demands (i.e. micro-politics (e.g. McAreavey, 2006)) upon an illustrative hypothetical scientist it gives insights into the pressures on their time (Sect.
+6.1), and uses aspirational targets that govern their appraisal (Sect.
+6.2), to add detailed and diagnostic understanding of why actions are prioritised.
+From this, a new conceptual model combining an academic’s duties and motivations is developed (Fig. 4).
+Thirdly, pragmatic suggestions for specific actions to initiate and nurture a collaboration are proposed (Sect.
+6.3).
+These are mapped back to appraisal criteria (Table 2) and impact typology (Sect.
+6.2.2) (Reed, 2018) to explain why actions may be effective, mutually-beneficial, and overcome the barriers that may be deterring scientists from working with business.

-This work is differentiated by framing it for a practitioner who engages with environmental science.
-Namely, the what and why that motivate university scientists are presented with the ultimate aim of conveying how a scientist might be pragmatically supported to effectively initiate and nurture collaborations with a practitioner to the mutual benefit of both parties: in other words, to provide a 'user guide' for practitioners.
+This work is differentiated by framing it for a business practitioner who engages with environmental science.
+Namely, the what and why that motivate university scientists are presented with the ultimate aim of conveying how a scientist might be pragmatically supported to effectively initiate and nurture collaborations with a business practitioner to the mutual benefit of both parties: in other words, to provide a 'user guide' for practitioners.
 To this end, theory (e.g. Amsterdamska, 1990; Latour, 1987; Rogers, 2003) is kept brief, and specific examples are favoured over generalities where possible.
 One way it focuses is by only considering the varied (e.g. work-life balance, teaching, promotion) and multi-level (e.g. government, university) drivers as they affect the persona of a hypothetical illustrative environmental scientist of ≲10 years faculty experience at a UK university (see Sect.
 3).
-A second way is limiting illustrative, sector specific detail to that for risk practitioners and reinsurance.
+A second way is limiting illustrative, sector specific detail to that for risk practitioners and (re)insurance.